AhmedNnasser11/use-download-files/README.md

 export default MyComponent;
 ```

-### useExportImage Hook
+### 2. useExportImage Hook

-The useExportImage hook enables you to export an image of an element by attaching a ref to the element you want to export.
+The `useExportImage` hook allows you to export images of specific elements within your React components.
+Attach a ref to the element you wish to export and trigger the export function.

 #### Returns

-- `elementRef`: A ref to be attached to the element to be exported.
+- `elementRef`: A ref to be attached to the element intended for export.
-- `exportElement`: A function to initiate the export.
+- `exportElement`: A function that initiates the image export.

-#### Example
+#### Example Usage

 ```typescript
 import React from 'react';